Code-Institute-Submissions/Selsey-Book-Club/README.md

 - The text for recycle books was copied from [link](https://wasteless.zerowastescotland.org.uk)

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+- The font 'Lato' used was inspired by the Love Running Project (Code Institute)

 ### Content